This blog post is a starting point for a series of in-depth book reviews.

 Kirsten divided her book into two parts.
 The first part, titled "Understanding web APIs", talks about technologies and best practices for API creation and infrastructure.
 It consists of four chapters and covers HTTP and REST basics as well as advocates for API First approach.

 - Chapter 1.
-What makes an API irresistible?
-(57:30 min, free chapter available)
+What makes an API irresistible? (download free chapter)

 The Second part, titled "Designing web APIs" talks about the overall strategy for API design and creation.
 It consists of five chapters and covers determining business value, creating metrics and understanding use cases, as well as how to document your APIs.